Anatomy of Twitter Bots: Fake Followers

 It’s important to note that just having fake followers isn’t proof that they were purchased and used intentionally.
 It’s possible that the bot operator directed the accounts to follow innocent accounts to evade detection or as an attempt at harassment, which is why we don’t reveal the identity of the user in this post.

-Our technical paper presented at Black Hat USA 2018 included a case study detailing the discovery of a large botnet actively spreading a cryptocurrency giveaway scam.
+Our technical paper presented at Black Hat USA 2018 included a customer story detailing the discovery of a large botnet actively spreading a cryptocurrency giveaway scam.
 The bots in this botnet used multiple techniques to evade detection, including spoofing legitimate well-known accounts.
 In multiple cases, the accounts used to broadcast the spam appeared to be accounts of legitimate users that had been hijacked and repurposed.

 After our initial research was concluded, the botnet began using fake followers to trick victims into believing their spoofed accounts were legitimate.
 This large influx of fake followers is clearly seen when mapping out the followers for the scam account: